Spring 2021 office hours: Wednesdays 12:45-1:45pm on Zoom.

 Syllabus page for History of French philosophy (Mondays and Wednesdays 2-3:30pm Paris time).

 Password-protected version for students in the class (email if you did not receive the password).

 Hopefully hybrid with in-person students at NYU Paris (once higher-ed reopens in France, room 401) and others on Zoom, but we start the semester remote only.

 I work mostly in the philosophy of mind and action, at the interface with cognitive science and psychology.
-I focus particularly on decision-making, omissions, self-control, the role of attention and access consciousness therin, and coordination between different agents.
-Read more about my research projects.
+I focus particularly on decision-making, omissions, self-control, the role of attention, and coordination among agents.
+Read more about current research projects here.
 Recent teaching has inclined me to pursue additional interests in political philosophy.
 Some of my work on decision-making may have meta-ethical consequences (or not).

-I received my PhD from the Department of Philosophy at New York University (2014).
+I have taught at NYU Paris since 2015.
+I received my PhD from the Department of Philosophy at New York University (Washington Square, 2014).
 Ned Block (chair), Michael Strevens and David Velleman supervised a dissertation that dealt for the most part with omissions.
-I did my earlier studies in France, where I graduated from the Ecole Normale Supérieure de la rue d'Ulm in Paris (2008) and earned the Agrégation externe de Philosophie (2007).
+I did my earlier studies in France, where I graduated from the Ecole Normale Supérieure de la rue d'Ulm in Paris (B/L, 2004-2008) and earned the Agrégation externe de Philosophie (2007).
 Before all that I grew up in Strasbourg.

 Other interests include 20th-century classical music, urban photography, mathematics, and fiction from all places and times.